fewlinesco/node-web-libraries/packages/web/README.md

 ### Endpoint

-Endpoints is thought for Next.JS as its main goal is to deal with file based routing.
+`Endpoint` is thought for Next.JS as its main goal is to deal with file based routing.
 Creating an Endpoint lets you set Handlers to HTTP verbs:

 ```typescript